hakirot/sudoku-solver/README.md

 ## Running

+Enter the command

+`./sudoku [filename]`

-        Enter the command "./sudoku [filename]" where the filename is a valid sudoku file.
+The "filename" must be a valid sudoku file.

 ## Sudoku Files